tqtezos/stablecoin/docs/specification.md

 - Accept contract ownership privileges.

-- Sender must be a pending contract owner.
+- Fails with `NOT_PENDING_OWNER` if the sender is not the current pending contract owner or `NO_PENDING_OWNER_SET` if there is no pending contract owner.

 ### **change_master_minter**